ncbi/elastic-blast-docs/docs/source/overview.rst

 Introduced in 2009, BLAST+ is a command line application.
 For a full description of the features and capabilities of BLAST+, please refer to the `BLAST Command Line Applications User Manual <https://www.ncbi.nlm.nih.gov/books/NBK279690/>`_.

+BLAST was developed and is supported by the National Center for Biotechnology Information, part of the National Library of Medicine, at the US National Institutes of Health.

 **What is Cloud Computing?**

 Cloud computing offers potential cost savings by using on-demand, scalable, and elastic computational resources.